githubpartners/microsoft-learn/github/manage-work-on-github-with-projects/includes/2-how-to-create-a-project.md

 Imagine you want to organize your team’s feature backlog.
-Projects is a perfect way to organize and prioritize your team’s work in a single space.
+Projects, GitHub's built in program management tool, is a perfect way to organize and prioritize your team’s work in a single space.

 In this unit you’ll learn how to:
-- Create a project
+- Create a Project
-- Set the name, description, and README
+- Set the name, description, and README of your Project
-- Add issues and pull requests to your project
+- Add issues and pull requests to your Project

 ## Creating an organization level Project